jbubar/web-sprint-challenge-advanced-css-and-intro-js/README.md

 Be prepared to demonstrate your understanding of this week's concepts by answering questions on the following topics.
 You might prepare by writing down your own answers before hand.

 1. How would you describe preprocessing to someone new to CSS?
+*It is a syntax for css that allows you to automate your styling and make it match the HTML a little more clearly*
 2. What is your favorite concept in preprocessing?
 What is the concept that gives you the most trouble?
+*I like that you can nest css within itself to match the html, and the part that I still dont quite understand is escaping with the "~"*
 3. How would you explain the concept of a variable to someone new to programming?
+*a variable is a place holder for a value of somesort, sort of like the word food, I am going to eat some food, could actually mean I am going to eat some tacos, and the word food could be replaced with anything that you could eat. this is the same with variables, except instead of categories, it is data types.*
 4. What is the purpose of using functions in code?
+*functions allow you to keep your code DRY, so that you dont have to write the same code over and over*
 5. What is JSON data?
+*JSON data is a standardized way of keeping data in javascript objects*

 You are expected to be able to answer questions in these areas.
 Your responses contribute to your Sprint Challenge grade.

 ## Instructions